jethornton/rpi/docs/source/lite-install.rst

 On the Rpi log in as pia with your password

-If your doing this from another PC ssh back in as pia
+If your doing this from another PC on the LAN ssh back in as pia
 ::

   ssh pia@192.168.n.nnn